Christopher-Schulze/Torwell/docs/Mobile.md

 a small HTTP server listening on `http://127.0.0.1:1421`.
 The Capacitor shell communicates with this server to control the Tor connection.
 Make sure requests target this port when running the mobile app.

+## CI Artifacts

+A dedicated GitHub workflow (`mobile.yml`) builds the Android and iOS apps.
+The resulting packages are uploaded as artifacts on each run:

+- `android-apk` contains the built `.apk` file.
+- `ios-ipa` provides the `.ipa` bundle.

+If no binary is produced, the workflow uploads a placeholder archive so the artifact list is always available.
+Download the desired artifact from the workflow run page to test the mobile build without setting up the full toolchain locally.